fbpx

 With no changes at the property (i.e. someone’s home) a tightness test alone isn’t necessarily required annually.
 However, if a homeowner is selling their property, or if new owners are moving into a commercial building, then a tightness test will be required.

 Gas safety checks, however, are a legal annual requirement (every twelve months).
-Considering that a tightness test is a short and routine form of inspection (taking just 2 minutes for an experienced engineer to carry out), it’s good practice to always perform a tightness test as part of every annual gas safety check.
+Considering that a tightness test is a short and routine form of inspection that takes just a few minutes for an experienced engineer to carry out, it’s good practice to perform a tightness test annually, but also as part of any gas safety check.

-In fact, this process is recommended by government in their gas safety check guide for landlords.
+This strategy is recommended by the government in their gas safety check guide for landlords.
 It states that a tightness test should be included in a gas engineer’s annual gas safety check of a customer’s appliances.

 Organise you service appointments with Commusoft: